 What Are Performance Fees?

 Performance fees are based on the performance of investments that are chosen for clients by an advisor.
 If the selected investments meet a certain threshold that is predetermined in a contract with the advisor, then you’ll have to pay a fee.

 These are different from management fees, which you’ll generally pay in addition to any performance fees.
-A percentage of assets under management generally determine management fee totals.
-The amount you’ll pay in management fees will also go up if your investments increase in value, because the amount of money you have in your account goes up.
-Some managers use a flat-fee system rather than charging a percentage of assets under management.
-This is much less common.
+A percentage of assets under management generally determines management fee totals.
+The amount you’ll pay in management fees will also go up if your investments increase in value because the amount of money you have in your account goes up.
+Some managers use a flat-fee system rather than charging a percentage of assets under management, but this is much less common.

 How Performance Fees Work

 The exact way a performance fee is calculated will be determined before you sign on with a financial advisor.
 Generally, it will be charged as a percentage of investment profits.
 Fees can be charged on any profit, or they can only kick in if the management of funds outperforms a predetermined benchmark.

 Hedge funds, which are investment products generally reserved for extremely wealthy investors, often use performance-based fees.
 These performance fees are a major part of how hedge fund managers make their money and how the top hedge fund managers become extremely wealthy themselves.

 Pros and Cons of Performance Fees

 As you consider how much a financial advisor costs, there is one major pro to performance fees — they incentivize your investment manager to earn you the most money possible, because it will in turn earn them money.
-This incentive could make advisors who are more inclined to be conservative and simply collect a management fee to think harder about investments and go for a big increase in value for their clients.
+This incentive could make advisors who are more inclined to be conservative and simply collect a management fee think harder about investments and go for a big increase in value for their clients.